fdev/mapitout/README.md

 **- Do not utilize the name MapitOut**

-**- Refer to the original source material (this Github repository and the web application adddress)**
+**- Refer to the original source material (this Github repository and the web application address)**

 ![MapItOut logo](/docs/logo.png)